hassanlb9/EfreiBot/README.md

 # EFREIBOT
-This project have been designed and developped by : `Yo`.
 Ce projet a été developpé par : `Yo`.
 Ce chat bot a été concu dans le but d'un projet scolaire.